dmbarbour/glas/docs/GlasDesign.md

 ### Acceleration

 Acceleration is an optimization pattern.
 The idea to annotate specific subprograms for accelerated evaluation, then a compiler or interpreter should recognize the annotation then silently substitute a specialized implementation.
 Accelerated functions are often coupled with specialized data representations.
-For example, a Glas runtime may represent lists using finger trees.
+For example, a glas runtime may represent lists using finger trees.

 Essentially, accelerators extend performance primitives without affecting formal semantics.
 However, performance is an important part of correctness for many programs.
 To stabilize performance, a compiler must accelerate only where explicitly annotated, and must report where requested acceleration cannot be achieved.

 The cost of acceleration is implementation complexity and risk to correctness, security, and portability.
-The complexity tradeoff is most worthy where acceleration enables use of Glas in new domains.
+The complexity tradeoff is most worthy where acceleration enables use of glas in new domains.
 Further, risk is mitigated by the reference implementation, which can be leveraged to support automatic testing.

 *Aside:* To reduce cycle time while experimenting, we may allow acceleration to behave as a compiler built-in, e.g. `prog:(do:tbd, accel:list-append)`.
 The proper reference implementation can wait for behavior to stabilize.